How to Sanitize Shoes Before Entering the House

 Maybe you’ve been in the uncomfortable position of hovering at the threshold of a new friend’s apartment, waiting for directions on what to do with your shoes.
 Or maybe you are that friend who has to sit and watch as someone tramples your clean carpets with their outdoor shoes on.

 Well, the debate ends today.
-Once and for all, we’re answering the question: how dirty are your shoes really?
+Once and for all, we’re answering questions like: how dirty are your shoes really?
 Should you remove them before entering a home?
-How do you sanitize shoes before entering the house?
-Spoiler alert: they’re pretty gross, so we’ll also discuss strategies to keep your feet and your home healthy and clean—from sanitizing your soles to wearing house slippers for women.
+How do you disinfect shoes from fungus, dirt, and germs?
+Spoiler alert: they’re pretty gross, so we’ll also discuss strategies to keep your feet and your home healthy and clean—from sanitizing your soles to investing in a dedicated pair of house slippers.

 How Dirty Are Your Shoes?